coajs/coa-http/README.md

 - Second version [coa-serve](https://www.npmjs.com/package/coa-serve): For the bloated problem of the first release, the various components are split based on `coajs`, separate the base components and core components into separate libraries, and **open source**.
 At the same time, there is a lot of optimization for document generation mechanisms, routing retrieval, system environment configuration.
 Currently stable, all of my online `coajs` projects have been migrated to `coa-server`

 - Third version [coa-http](https://www.npmjs.com/package/coa-http): The current version.
-With the continuous iteration, the way the interface provides service is not limited to `http`, put the `TCP`, `Websocket`, etc., directly integrate to `coa-serve` is not elegant。In addition, ~~ As the author's cognitive progress ~~, `koa` ecosystem is not the best choice.
-Therefore, it is planned to disassemble the `coa-serve` to reconfigure to [coa-http](https://www.npmjs.com/package/coa-http), [coa-tcp](https: // www. npmjs.com/package/coa-tcp), [coa-websocket](Https://www.npmjs.com/fectage/coa-websocket), etc. This project `coa-http` is one of these three, still in the beta stage
+With the continuous iteration, the way the interface provides service is not limited to `http`, integrate `tcp`, `websocket`, etc. Direct to `coa-serve` is not elegant.
+In addition, ~~As the author's cognitive progress~~, `koa` ecosystem is not the best choice.
+Therefore, it is planned to disassemble the `coa-serve` to reconfigure to [coa-http](https://www.npmjs.com/package/coa-http), [coa-tcp](https://www.npmjs.com/package/coa-tcp), [coa-websocket](https://www.npmjs.com/package/coa-websocket), etc. This project `coa-http` is one of these three, still in the beta stage

 ## Quick Start